Belgium: Political culture

+On 3 February 2025, Bart De Wever, leader of the New Flemish Alliance, became the new prime minister.
+He is the first Flemish nationalist to be named Belgian premier.

 Communities and regions

 Following a usage which can be traced back to the Burgundian and Habsburg courts, in the 19th century it was necessary to speak French to belong to the governing upper class, and those who could only speak Dutch were effectively second-class citizens.
 Late that century, and continuing into the 20th century, Flemish movements evolved to counter this situation.

 While the people in Southern Belgium spoke French or dialects of French, and most Brusselers adopted French as their first language, the Flemings refused to do so and succeeded progressively in making Dutch an equal language in the education system.
 Following World War II, Belgian politics became increasingly dominated by the autonomy of its two main linguistic communities.
 Intercommunal tensions rose and the constitution was amended to minimize the potential for conflict.

 Based on the four language areas defined in 1962–63 (the Dutch, bilingual, French and German language areas), consecutive revisions of the country's constitution in 1970, 1980, 1988 and 1993 established a unique form of a federal state with segregated political power into three levels: